jfelten/My_bare_metal_k8s/README.md

 ## Host Network

-Each blade has 2 Physical NICs.
+Each blade has 2 physical NICs.
 Each NIC uses bridged networking.
-NIC 1 on each blade is joined to linux bridge designated br0, which uses the main lab network 10.10.10.0/24  NIC 2 on each host uses a bridge designated br1, and each blade has a different subnet blade1: 10.10.1.0/24, blade 2: 10.10.2.0/24, blade 3 10.10.3.0/24.
-The 2nd NIC network is used for all node VMs and the intent was to isolate kubernetes clusters on a separate network.
+NIC 1 on each blade is joined to Linux bridge designated br0, which uses the main lab network 10.10.10.0/24.
+NIC 2 on each host uses a bridge- designated br1, and each blade has a different subnet (blade1: 10.10.1.0/24, blade 2: 10.10.2.0/24, blade 3 10.10.3.0/24.)
+The second NIC network is used for all node VMs; the intent is to isolate kubernetes clusters on a separate network.

 ```
             NIC 1: Lab Network  NIC 2: k8s Network